JoelWakefield/JoelWakefield/README.md

 You can find me at [LinkedIn](https://www.linkedin.com/in/joel-t-wakefield/).

 ## ⚡ Fun fact
-I do some amatuer voice acting.
+I do game developement - check out my other [github](https://github.com/Wake1st).